The Nutritional Benefits of Butter from Grass fed Animals

 This process helps kickstart ketosis, where your body burns stored fats instead of glucose for fuel.

 But here’s the kicker: not all sources of MCTs are created equal.
-And guess what tops the list?
-You got it – grass-fed butter.
+Grass-fed butter is one of the best forms of MCTs you can consume.

 The Superiority of Grass-Fed Butter